 - Lack of Board-level policies;

-- Policies are not required via regulation, but answering “No” to questions on Board-level policies raises risk of being audited
+- Policies are not required via regulation, but answering “No” to questions on Board-level policies raises audit risk

-- Not having a Conflict of Interest Policy is a potential red flag
+- Absence of a Conflict of Interest Policy is a potential red flag

 - Missing or inaccurate figures, schedules that do not foot, etc. which can indicate a lack of reasonable effort or care in completing the Form